Harvard Bioscience Schedules First Quarter 2023 Earnings Conference Call for April 25, 2023 at 9:00 AM ET

-/EIN News/ -- HOLLISTON, Mass., April 17, 2023 (GLOBE NEWSWIRE) -- Harvard Bioscience, Inc. (Nasdaq: HBIO) will announce its financial results for the quarter ended March 31, 2023 before the market opens on April 25, 2023, and will hold a conference call to discuss the results at 9:00 a.m.
+HOLLISTON, Mass., April 17, 2023 (GLOBE NEWSWIRE) -- Harvard Bioscience, Inc. HBIO will announce its financial results for the quarter ended March 31, 2023 before the market opens on April 25, 2023, and will hold a conference call to discuss the results at 9:00 a.m.
 Eastern Time.

 Participants who would like to join the call and ask a question must register here.
 Once registered, you will receive the dial-in numbers and a unique PIN number.